hammone2/Scurvy-Seas/README.md

 - Bug Fixes:
   - Fixed bug where the player and enemy healthbars would decrease/increase if the player moved the camera horizontally.
   - Fixed bug where enemy Item Drops would spawn in locations where another enemy previously was at.
+  - Fixed bug where projectiles would obfuscate cannon vision, causing the cannon to not fire at the Sea Monster.